pactumjs/pactumjs.github.io/mock-server.md

 ## Remote API

 Pactum allows us to add or remove interactions dynamically through the REST API.
-Once the server is started, interact with the following API to control the mock server.
+Once the server is started, interact with the following APIs to control the mock server.

 ```js
 const mock = require('pactum').mock;